tuttyfrutyee/atakan_cv/content/authors/admin/_index.md

 I am a Master’s student in the Electrical and Electronics Engineering department at Bilkent University, where I am fortunate to work with [Prof. Tolga Cukur](http://kilyos.ee.bilkent.edu.tr/~cukur/).
 I received my B.Sc. in Electrical and Electronics Engineering at [Middle East Technical University](https://www.metu.edu.tr/).

-My primary interest lies in the domain of medical imaging, with a keen focus on harnessing the potential of deep learning techniques to revolutionize diagnostic and therapeutic methodologies.
-I am deeply committed to leveraging advanced AI algorithms to unlock novel insights from medical data, bridging the gap between cutting-edge technology and healthcare.
+My primary interest lies in the domain of analysis of biomedical data, with a keen focus on harnessing the potential of deep learning techniques to revolutionize diagnostic and therapeutic methodologies.
+I am deeply committed to leveraging advanced AI algorithms to unlock novel insights from biomedical data, bridging the gap between cutting-edge technology and healthcare.

 <i class="fas fa-download"></i> Latest version of my curriculum vitae is available <a href="uploads/Hasan_Atakan_Bedel_Resume.pdf" target="_blank">here</a>